cookiecutterassert/cookiecutterassert/README.md

 * `build` is where the output from executing `run.sh` goes
 * `cookiecutter.json` is a required file and should have variable names with empty values
 * `defaultConfig.yaml` is default cookie cutter variables across all test cases.
 Individual test cases can override the variables completely or partially
-* `testConfig.yaml` is a way to set values to your cookiecutter vairables for local tests using build.sh
-* `build.sh` is used for local testing.
-It merges the templates using cookiecutter and the values in testConfig.yaml
-    * If you want to run any scripts on the generated files, you would do it here

 ## `test` folder
 Each folder name under test should define a scenario and expected outcome in the folder name